How Does Sleep Affect What You Eat?

 Excessive Sleep Also Has Negative Effects

-Taking some good herb for sleep and relaxation, doing some yoga or taking a hot bath are some of the best ways to ensure that you fall asleep fast.
+Taking some good herbs for sleep and relaxation, doing some yoga or taking a hot bath are some of the best ways to ensure that you fall asleep fast.
 However, even as you try to solve your sleep issues, it is important to make sure that you do not get too much of it.
 The key to good sleep is striking a balance by ensuring that you do not sleep a lot or less.

 If you are in bed for too long, you will always wake up feeling very hungry, and so you will always turn to something that can give you an instant energy boost.
 For most people, this means eating fatty/sugary foods, and if you always sleep a lot, these unhealthy foods will become part of your daily meal or even your only meals.